To be admissible to this French program you must:

 This intensive French program is exclusively developed for university students whose knowledge of French meets level 6 of the Échelle québécoise des niveaux de compétence en français des personnes immigrantes adultes or level B1 of the Common European Framework of Reference for Languages (CEFRL).

-To be admissible, all candidates must provide proof of French knowledge equivalent to level B1.
+To be eligible, all candidates must provide proof of level BI French proficiency and upload it to the registration platform of the French Intensive program.

 To this end, they must have attained one of the following: